 If you could give one tip to anyone targeting the Russian market through search, what would it be?

 Keep in mind that Russia is different.
-It’s a special country where a local search engine, Yandex, serves 64% of all search queries and Google has to deal with only 21%.
+It is a special country where a local search engine, Yandex, serves 64% of all search queries and Google has to deal with only 21%.
 It also has a specific language and culture – and this is something that does matter.
-Going the easy way and giving literal translation to your keywords and ads to ‘localise’ them does not work.
+Going the easy way and giving literal translation to your keywords and ads to “localise” them does not work.
 One has to re-develop every ad to make it sound Russian, and re-define keywords according to the local cultural habits.
-That’s why it’s so important that advertising campaigns in Russia are designed and supported by the locals, advertising professionals whose mother tongue is Russian.
+That is why it is so important that advertising campaigns in Russia are designed and supported by the locals, advertising professionals whose mother tongue is Russian.

 And finally, why should people attend the International Search Summit?

 To understand what it takes to make their search marketing truly international.
 The online world is global and has no borders, but there are so many nuances that are essential for success.

 Details on how to book for Seattle and London, as well as full event agendas are available at www.internationalsearchsummit.com.